mg-code-solutions/MgAdmob/README.md

 ### Global Properties

+#### IsEnabled

-IsEnabled (default: true): true / false - enables or disables the loading / displaying of ads
+(default: true): true / false - enables or disables the loading / displaying of ads

+#### AdUnitId

-AdUnitId: Ad Unit Id to be used for all MgBannerAdViews, can be overridden by setting the AdUnitId on the MgBannerAdView control
+(default: null): Ad Unit Id to be used for all MgBannerAdViews, can be overridden by setting the AdUnitId on the MgBannerAdView control

+#### UsePersonalisedAds

-UsePersonalisedAds (default: false): true / false - used to influence whether Google Ads uses personalised ads or generic ads UseRestrictedDataProcessing (default: true): true / false - TODO ComplyWithFamilyPolicies (default: true): true / false - specify whether Google Ads should comply with Family Policies TagForChildDirectedTreatment (default: TreatmentUnspecified): MgTagForChildDirectedTreatment enum - TODO TagForUnderAgeOfConsent (default: ConsentUnspecified): MgTagForUnderAgeOfConsent enum - TODO MaxAdContentRating (default: RatingG): MgMaxAdContentRating enum - maximum rating that displayed ads can be
+(default: false): true / false - used to influence whether Google Ads uses personalised ads or generic ads

+#### UseRestrictedDataProcessing

+(default: true): true / false - TODO

+#### ComplyWithFamilyPolicies

+(default: true): true / false - specify whether Google Ads should comply with Family Policies

+#### TagForChildDirectedTreatment

+(default: TreatmentUnspecified): MgTagForChildDirectedTreatment enum - TODO

+#### TagForUnderAgeOfConsent

+(default: ConsentUnspecified): MgTagForUnderAgeOfConsent enum - TODO

+#### MaxAdContentRating

+(default: RatingG): MgMaxAdContentRating enum - maximum rating that displayed ads can be

+#### TestDevices

-TestDevices: list of string entries representing test device ids
+(default: empty list): list of string entries representing test device ids

 Global properties can be used as shown below:

 ```csharp
 CrossMgAdmob.Current.TagForChildDirectedTreatment = MgTagForChildDirectedTreatment.TreatmentUnspecified;
 CrossMgAdmob.Current.TagForUnderAgeOfConsent = MgTagForUnderAgeOfConsent.ConsentUnspecified;